 Nutrition information per serving

-If you want to boost the protein, add more yogurt or almond butter.
+If you want to boost the protein of this berry broccoli smoothie, add more yogurt or almond butter.
 If you want this to be your entire meal, drink 1.5-2 servings.

 - Give it a chance.
 My mother-in-law tried it and said the broccoli taste is strong in the first sip but you get used to it and stop noticing the more you drink.